Are you searching for the right language-learning tool?

 Cons Babbel App

-Limited number of language courses offered
+A limited number of language courses are offered

 You need to pay for each language course

-Not ideal for higher intermediate or advanced learners
+It is not ideal for higher intermediate or advanced learners

 Although Babbel does focus on lessons that will provide you with real-life skills, it does not dive too deep into the explanations or give many examples of sentences.
-This means that if you already know the basics of your language of choice, Babbel will not help you focus on everyday interactions as much as it could.
+This means that if you already know the basics of your language of choice, Babbel will not help you focus on everyday interactions as much as possible.

-This would be equivalent to knowing most of the words in the English language but having no idea how to actually put them together,
+This would be equivalent to knowing most of the words in the English language but having no idea how actually to put them together,

 Duolingo Overview